meet177/CP_31_1000/README.md

 # CP_31_1000
-This is a repo consisting problems of 1000 ratings of CP-31 sheet
+This is a repo containing all the problems I have solved from CP-31 sheet (1000 rating).